 An ideal Orientation Leader must have an interest in helping others, a positive outlook toward UAB and university life, a broad base of interests and involvement, a sense of humor, and an attitude that values teamwork and diversity.
 They must be willing to be flexible, patient, and hard-working.

 The Orientation Leader selection process is competitive.
+This year's deadline is 5:00pm on Friday, October 16, 2015.
 A list of the steps involved in the application process is below:

 - Return completed application, resume, and two letters of recommendation to UBOB 110 by the posted deadline.

-- Participate in a group interview in the Residence Life Center.
+- Participate in a Group Interview.
 (Be prepared to schedule your interview when you submit your application.)

 Some benefits of being an Orientation Leader